 - Cool muffins in the pan for about 5 minutes or until the muffins are beginning to set and are cool enough to handle.
 Remove the muffins to wire racks to cool completely.

 Canola oil: If you would like to eliminate the canola oil entirely, you definitely can.
 We tested this chocolate muffin recipe with no added oil at all, and felt that it was still very good.
-However, in our opinion, the very slight bit of added oil here did slightly improve the texture of the muffins and is worth adding.
+However, in our opinion, the very small amount of added oil here did slightly improve the texture of the muffins and is worth adding.
 Either way is delicious.